shepmaster/nginx-template-image/README.md

 ### Only include .conf files

-The default nginx configuration includes all files in `sites-enabled`, which makes it difficult to have supplemental files like SSL keys in the same directory.
+The default nginx configuration includes all files in `/etc/nginx/conf.d`.
 This container will only load files that end in `.conf`.